Information Security at DePauw

 Information Security Awareness Program

-The Information Security Committee is endorsing an Information Security Awareness Program for campus as an important part of DePauw's ongoing efforts to promote information security across all aspects of the university.
+The Information Security Committee recognizes that an Information Security Awareness Program for campus is an important part of DePauw's ongoing efforts to promote information security across all aspects of the university.

 After participating in this program, all employees will be able to: